Dopamine Diet, Dopamine Detox & Dopamine Fasting are the trendy buzz words right now. But what is behind? Let’s find out!

 First Of All, What Is Dopamine?

-Dopamine detox is a concept which a lot of people follow.
+Dopamine detox is a concept that a lot of people follow.
 Consider it to be a detox, but for your brain.
-The simple rule to follow is to avoid engaging in any activity which you enjoy doing or which stimulates the brain-it could be browsing your phone, avoiding screentime, listening to music or engaging in any hobby.
+The simple rule to follow is to avoid engaging in any activity which you enjoy doing or which stimulates the brain-it could be browsing your phone, avoiding screentime, listening to music, or engaging in any hobby.
 The idea is- to devoid the brain of any good happy activity, that, in the end, even a boring activity ends up being fun.
 That way, the brain starts to love it.

 Ideally, by the end of the detox, a person will feel more centered, balanced, and less affected by their usual dopamine triggers.
 However, it is important to note that a true dopamine detox, whereby a person successfully halts all dopamine activity in the brain, is not possible.

 The human body naturally produces dopamine, even when it is not exposed to certain stimuli.
 A more accurate description of the dopamine detox is a period of abstinence, or “unplugging” from the world.

 Doing so may have positive effects on those who implement the practice from time to time.
 However, the term “dopamine detox” by its very nature is problematic, and not at all scientifically correct.
 Dr. Sepah himself says the name is not meant to be interpreted literally.

 The dopamine fast, created by California psychiatrist Dr. Cameron Sepah, has very little to do with either fasting or dopamine.
 As Sepah told the New York Times, “Dopamine is just a mechanism that explains how addictions can become reinforced, and makes for a catchy title.
 The title’s not to be taken literally.”
 Unfortunately, with such a snazzy name, who could resist?
 This is where the misconceptions begin.

 It’s important to note that, despite the name, the original idea behind dopamine fasting is not to literally lower dopamine levels.